elliotholden/lessons/meetup-presentations/systemd-user-units.md

         location = localhost:5000
         insecure = true

-8. Remove the localhost/custom-nginx container
+8. Remove the localhost/nginx container

-        podman rmi localhost/custom-nginx
+        podman rmi localhost/nginx

+   Notice we are removing the container image located at ***localhost/nginx*** and not ***localhost:5000/nginx*** (our newly create registry *service*).
+The difference is that ***localhost/nginx*** image is "local" (on the host sytstem running our podman container engine).
+Whereas, in a real world application, ***localhost:5000/nginx*** would be a *remote* service (named something like __registry.my-company.io__)

-8. As __nina__ run the custom-nginx container from the registry you created over port 8888.
-Make sure to included the __io.containers.autoupdate=registry__ when running the container.
+8. As __jeff__, stop the currently running nginx container and run it again from the registry you just created.
+Expose port 8888 in the process.
+Make sure to include the label __io.containers.autoupdate=registry__ when running the container.

+        podman stop nginx
+-
-        podman run -d -p 8888:8080 --name nginx localhost:5000/nginx
+        podman run -d -p 8888:8080 --name nginx --label "io.containers.autoupdate=registry" localhost:5000/nginx